When Should I Receive My Health Care Card?

 New cards are issued with an expiration date three years from the issue date.
 Expired cards are replaced automatically.
 If you enrolled as a new hire or due to a qualifying life event, you should receive your card within two weeks of your enrollment in a Health Care Reimbursement Account.

 The Health Care Card works much the same way as a debit card.
 It automatically deducts pre-tax money from your Health Care Reimbursement Account for eligible purchases, including dental and doctor's fees, prescriptions (including home delivery), and some medical supplies.
-The amount of money you determine to contribute to your reimbursement account for 2014 serves as the "spending limit" for the card.
+The amount of money you determine to contribute to your reimbursement account for the plan year serves as the "spending limit" for the card.

 Please note: The health care card can be used for paying eligible health care services/expenses during the current plan year.
 It cannot be used to pay past bills from prior plan years.